kaboc/dart_errflow/README.md

-These look very different, but roughly speaking, they are similar in that they provide a way to pass a result and/or an error from a method to the caller; the former holds either of the values, and the latter enables the caller to evaluate both values.
+These look very different, but roughly speaking, they are similar in that they provide a way to pass a result and/or an error from a method to the caller; the former holds either of the values, and the latter allows the caller to evaluate both values.

 A big difference is that this package also provides handlers and a logger to enable errors to be handled more easily in a unified manner.

-***Isn't it inconvenient to have to pass a notifier?***

-It is probably possible to remove the hassle to have to pass over an object of [ErrNotifier][notifier], but I choose not to do so because method signatures with a parameter of type `ErrNotifier` helps you spot which methods require error handling.

 ## Usage